 Toughness would be to tell the Conservative party conference, as Keith Joseph did a generation and a half ago, that much of what they believed about the benefit system and its users was nonsense.
 In the present day, that would mean telling them that there has been no spending spree on out-of-work benefits, that individual cases of high payments tell us nothing about the situation of most claimants or about trends in expenditure, that the UK has a particularly ungenerous system of out-of-work benefits, and admitting that tax credits, the minimum wage and Sure Start have improved labour market outcomes for hundreds of thousands of families.

 There are plenty of things to criticise in Labour’s record, but letting out-of-work benefits get ‘out of control’ is not one of them.
 As long as the coalition continues to allow policy to be guided by mean-spirited fantasies about what has happened to welfare expenditure over the last 13 years, it does not deserve to be trusted on the serious business of welfare reform.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.